 Myth #4: You need a lot of time to research shares and make frequent trades

-Time spent researching stocks, making frequent trades and trying to time the market rarely has the return on investment some might expect.
+Time spent researching stocks, making frequent trades, and trying to time the market rarely has the return on investment some might expect.
 In fact, the odds are against you when it comes to market-timing.
 But while timing the market doesn’t produce returns, time in the market typically does.
+Instead of asking when you should buy and sell, ask yourself if you’re invested appropriately for your financial goals and if you’re saving enough on a regular basis.

 1 Source: Vanguard Research: “How to increase the odds of owning the few stocks that drive returns”, February 2019, C. Tidmore, F. M. Kinniry, G. Renzi-Ricci; E. Cilla.